undefinedlabs/scope-docs/docs/ios-installation.md

 ## Instrumenting your tests

 After installation, you can run your tests as you normally do, for example using the `xcodebuild test` command.
-Tests will be instrumented automatically.
+Tests, network requests and application logs will be instrumented automatically.

 ## CI provider configuration